 In fact, SL Green is the largest commercial landlord in New York City.

-This company owns nearly 100 buildings with a total of more than 40 million square feet.
+The company owns 71 buildings with a total footprint in excess of 26.9 million square feet.

-SL Green has a strong business model, and they’re likely to remain a monthly dividend paying company for years to come.
+SL Green has a robust business model, and it’s likely to remain a monthly dividend-paying company for years to come.

-They focus on multi-year commercial leases and have a huge portfolio of properties throughout the city.
+With a focus on multi-year commercial leases, SL Green has a vast portfolio of properties throughout the city.